Rufflewind/jucys/README.md

 - **Summation elimination**: <kbd>Right-click</kbd> on a summation sign in the tableau to eliminate this variable if it’s constrained by a Kronecker delta.

 - **Delta modification**: You can add/remove Kronecker deltas as long as the parts that are lost/gained are still inferrable from the diagram itself.

+- **Delta transport**: Phases and weights can be “transported” along a Kronecker delta by drag and drop.

 #### Major rules